BYU-ECE-Software/BAIT/Harvesta Storyline/README.md

 - Ann Gunn, for the location that failed because of seller holdout (Park City)
 - Tony Flagg, for the location that failed because of lead paint (Salt Lake City)

+## Other Plot Details
+1. Elara and Jane are designed to be easy to engineer "pointer" characters who can direct the player to other characters and provide useful tips on how to social engineer them.
+2. James is a red herring character; he doesn't know any information of direct relevance.
+However, he has some hints that can be used to social engineer Don.
+3. Don Draper is the hardest to social engineer, but has a critical piece of information: all the names of the three locations.
+4. Ann Gunn, Tony Flagg, and Jackson Knepper are meant to be medium difficulty to social engineer, while Elara and Jane are meant to be easy.